DarrenTheAnalyst/sTunes-Custom-SQL-Querying/README.md

 Write a bit about myself.
-# sTunes
+# Data Analyst Portfolio Project Repository
-This repository is for exploring the sTunes database.
+This repository holds all of the code and queries from the Portfolio Projects I create.